Name: Jess Willard

-Trivia: It was said in a August 5, 1932 "Strange As It Seems"" newspaper column by John Hix that Willard's professional debut was in a small church in a boom railroad town near Pocatello, Idaho, USA.
-Officials there frowned on prize-fighting, so Willard rented a seldom-used church for his training quarters.
+- It was said in a August 5, 1932 "Strange As It Seems"" newspaper column by John Hix that Willard's professional debut was in a small church, in a boom railroad town near Pocatello, Idaho, USA.
+Town Officials frowned on prize-fighting, so Willard rented a seldom-used church for his training quarters.
 His opponent was Jack Drumgool of Salt Lake City, Utah, according to Mr. Hix.
 Willard won by a TKO in the fifth round when the bout was stopped.
 This bout has not been put into Willard's Fight Record as it cannot be verified and likely never happened.

 Apr 11 Patsy Corrigan El Reno, Ok Exh

 Apr 11 Frank Mayo El Reno, Ok Exh